peizhi98/library-system/README.md

 The repository includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that runs on every push and pull request to the `main` branch.
 It compiles the project, runs tests, and packages the application.

-A **deploy** step is defined as a placeholder only — actual deployment is out of scope for this task.
-To enable deployment, replace the placeholder script with your target platform's deployment command.
+A **deploy** step is defined as a placeholder only, actual deployment is out of scope for this task.

 ---